braschke/PleiadesUserDocumentation/GridCertificates.md

 ## Authorities

-The [GÉANT](https://geant.org/) CA is part of The [International Grid Trust Federation (IGTF)](http://www.igtf.net/) hence Grid user certificates are accepted by all Grid sites in WLCG.
+The [GÉANT](https://geant.org/) CA is part of The [International Grid Trust Federation (IGTF)](http://www.igtf.net/){:target="_blank" rel="noopener"}  hence Grid user certificates are accepted by all Grid sites in WLCG.
 In order to facilitate the request procedure, many institutions in Germany operated Registration Authorities (RA) which take over the necessary paper-work on behalf of the CA.

 BUW employees may use their ZIM account to authenticate against GÉANT and request a Grid user certificate.
-Use the portal [Certificate Manager SSO Check](https://cert-manager.com/customer/DFN/ssocheck/) to test your account.
+Use the portal [Certificate Manager SSO Check](https://cert-manager.com/customer/DFN/ssocheck/){:target="_blank" rel="noopener"}  to test your account.

 Non-BUW users can not use the portal and should rather check with their home institution officials how to proceed.

 ## Procedure

-1. Test your credentials (account_name / password) in [Certificate Manager SSO Check](https://cert-manager.com/customer/DFN/ssocheck/).
+1. Test your credentials (account_name / password) in [Certificate Manager SSO Check](https://cert-manager.com/customer/DFN/ssocheck/){:target="_blank" rel="noopener"} .
 If you encounter problems during the certificate request, please screenshot your status information in the SSO check portal for further debugging
-2. Request a Grid user certificate in [GEANT User Cert](https://cert-manager.com/customer/DFN/idp/clientgeant).
+2. Request a Grid user certificate in [GEANT User Cert](https://cert-manager.com/customer/DFN/idp/clientgeant){:target="_blank" rel="noopener"} .
    - profile: GÉANT IGTF-MICS Personal
-   - choose: Key Generation
+   - choose Enrollment Method: Key Generation
-   - algorithm: RSA-4096
+   - Key Type: RSA-4096
-   - more detailed information is available on the [DFN FAQ page](https://doku.tid.dfn.de/de:dfnpki:tcsfaq)
+   - more detailed information is available on the [DFN FAQ page](https://doku.tid.dfn.de/de:dfnpki:tcsfaq){:target="_blank" rel="noopener"}
 3. after a short while the new cert can be downloaded from the page
 4. on Linux machines with Grid setups, the certificate and key files are usually placed in the directory ~/.globus/
    - Download the `certs.p12` file the User Cert Manager offers you.